 computers more cost effective, compact and light weight, the Optical drive was removed because software, music, and videos can now be downloaded or

 even streamed from the internet, the need for an CD/DVD drive became less warranted.
-If you have programs on disc, listen to CDs or Watch DVDs, get a
+If you have programs on disc, listen to CDs or Watch DVDs and your

-PC that has an ODD.
-You can also buy an External USB CD/DVD Drive to use those discs.
+PC doesn't have an ODD, you can buy an External USB CD/DVD Drive to use those discs.

 Ports and Connectivity?

-There are 3 versions of USB; USB 2.0, USB 3.0 and USB Type C. USB 2.0 can transfer data up to 480 Megabits per second (Mbps) and often used to
+There are 3 types of USB connections; USB 2.0, USB 3.0 and USB Type C. USB 2.0 can transfer data up to 480 Megabits per second (Mbps) and often

-connect external drives, gaming controllers, smartphones, MP3 players and other accessories.
-USB 3.0 can transfer data up to 5 Gbps with compatible
+used to connect external drives, gaming controllers, smartphones, MP3 players and other accessories.
+USB 3.0 can transfer data up to 5 Gbps with

-devices.
-USB 3.0 was designed to have a much higher speed and handle devices that required more than 1/2 ampere, which was the limit of the USB 2.0
+compatible devices.
+USB 3.0 was designed to have a much higher speed and handle devices that required more than 1/2 ampere, which was the limit of the

-Version.
+USB 2.0 Version.
 USB 3.1 was later developed to reach speeds up to 10 Gbps.
-USB Type-C is still new and you might not see this connector on the computer.
+USB Type-C is still new and you might not see this connector on the

+computer.
 Unlike the USB Type-A and Type-B connectors used on USB 1.1, 2.0 and 3.0, the Type-C use reversible connectors.
-It can be plugged in the Host (PC) or
+It can be plugged in the

-the Device and doesn't matter which end of the cable you use.
-The USB Type-C can also be used with Type-A and Type B devices with the correct adapter.
+Host (PC) or the Device and doesn't matter which end of the cable you use.
+The USB Type-C can also be used with Type-A and Type B devices with the

 Connection to the internet can be achieved by using either Wi-Fi or an Ethernet cable.
 Wi-Fi will give the most flexibility and is often found in Laptops and